TomHyhlik/termik/README.md

 ## todo:

     new features:
-    	save last network connection to a file and read it at startup as it does with serial scan all ip addresses in network and show it in the dialog_config add button disconnect to the dialog_connect
+    	scan all ip addresses in network and show it in the dialog_config add button disconnect to the dialog_connect